vghessel/JBank/README.md

 ## JBank
-### Basic Banking Transactions
+### Banking Transactions

-First Java project - *Introduction to object orientation with a focus on encapsulation.*
+Java project - *Object Orientation with a focus on encapsulation and polymorphism.*